mlapiana/Project-2-Suicide-data-visualization/README.md

 to go to mapshaper.org to shrink your data files.
 We named our file as "_reduced" to keep track.
 This saved space for the project.
 It is also important to note to hide your API keys and your passwords.

-5. Finally,Run Flask on the Jupyter notebook.
+5. Finally,Run Flask on the Jupyter notebook. '

+6. To run the site properly you must first enter the year in the drop down before you choose which country you would like the data on.

 Our project Utilized the following: